prestoncr/myWork/README.md

 # myWork
-This are some of my projects completed during my coursework Each folder holds one assignment with a read_me which will provide an overview of that project
+This are some of my projects completed during my coursework.
+Each folder holds one assignment with a read_me which will provide an overview of that project